-Although it is not the ideal way to produce energy, the body will use anaerobic respiration when there is not enough oxygen to meet the energy demands of the cells.
+Even though it’s not the best method for generating energy, the body relies on anaerobic respiration when there’s not enough oxygen to meet the cells’ energy needs.
 In contrast, aerobic respiration is a more efficient process that involves the complete breakdown of glucose in the presence of oxygen.

 Anaerobic respiration is a process that occurs in the absence of oxygen, and it produces lactic acid.
 When oxygen becomes available again, the lactic acid is broken down through aerobic respiration.
 This involves the complete breakdown of glucose in the presence of oxygen to produce energy, water, and carbon dioxide.

-Oxygen debt is the amount of oxygen that is required to break down the lactic acid accumulated during periods of anaerobic respiration.
+Oxygen debt refers to the amount of oxygen needed to break down the lactic acid that accumulates during anaerobic respiration.
 After high-intensity exercise, we may breathe heavily as the body works to replenish oxygen levels and break down lactic acid through aerobic respiration.

-The lactic acid is only broken down once aerobic respiration is taking place again.
+Lactic acid only gets broken down when aerobic respiration resumes.

-Anaerobic respiration takes place in bacteria and fungi, such as yeast.
+Anaerobic respiration also occurs in microorganisms like bacteria and fungi, including yeast.
 However, it is different to the anaerobic respiration that takes place in animals.
 In plants and yeast, anaerobic respiration results in the production of ethanol and carbon dioxide as the final products.
 This process is also known as fermentation.